kubernetes-hy/kubernetes-hy.github.io/pages/part0.md

 The course material is written for Mac, so some instructions may lack platform specific details.
 Please make a pull request to the course material in case you find any mistakes or wish to add something.
 You can also add an "issue" through GitHub in case you find any issues with the course material.

-### Completing course ###
+## Completing course ##

 ### Grading ###

-This course size is ?
-ECTS credits.
-The details for optional completion methods are not available yet.
+Course size is 5 ECTS credits.
+Details for optional completion methods are not available yet.

 ## Getting started ##